-“Same roof” rule abolished
+“Same roof” rule for domestic abuse victims abolished

 A woman who was sexually abused for many years by her step-father won a landmark case in 2018 which overturned a rule, whereby victims who lived in the same home as their attacker could not claim compensation.